farshadzeinalinesaz/farshad_zeinali.github.io/README.md

 <li>Proven multitasking abilities</li>
 <li>Risk management</li>
 </ul>
 *Would you like to know more about me?
-Please check my LinkedIn account.
+Please check my <a href="https://www.linkedin.com/in/farshad-zeinalinesaz-a772818b/" target="_blank">LinkedIn</a> account.